-Lathkill Dale is arguably one of the prettiest dales in the Peak District.
+Lathkill Dale, where this Over Haddon walk leads to, is arguably one of the prettiest dales in the Peak District.
 Considering the heavily industrialised lead mining history of this dale in the nineteenth century, it’s remarkable to see how Mother Nature has healed the scars and restored it to such beauty.

 Please note that Lathkill Dale is a SSSI and there are Natural England signs along the river asking you not to go in to the water for a paddle.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.